 How can a computer distinguish between pictures of dogs and cats?
 Or learn to play great chess?
 We just need some inspiration from the human brain, linear algebra, and a bit of calculus.

-This exploration dives into the fundamentals of artificial neural networks, from the math to the basic models to applications and more complicated models.
+This course dives into the fundamentals of artificial neural networks, from the math to the basic models to applications and more complicated models.
 Most importantly, you’ll gain an intuition for why these models work - not just a bunch of formulas.

 To build an artificial learning algorithm, start with the human brain.